lxqt/liblxqt/README.md

 Its runtime dependencies are libxss, KWindowSystem, qtbase, qtx11extras and [libqtxdg](https://github.com/lxqt/libqtxdg).
-Additional build dependencies are CMake and optionally Git to pull latest VCS checkouts.
-The localization files were outsourced to repository [lxqt-l10n](https://github.com/lxqt/lxqt-l10n) so the corresponding dependencies are needed, too.
-Please refer to this repository's `README.md` for further information.
+Additional build dependencies are CMake, [lxqt-build-tools](https://github.com/lxqt/lxqt-build-tools) and optionally Git to pull latest VCS checkouts.

 Code configuration is handled by CMake.
 CMake variable `CMAKE_INSTALL_PREFIX` will normally have to be set to `/usr`, depending on the way library paths are